jellyctf/challenges/misc/just_win_lol/README.md

 # just_win_lol

-looks like that newfangled Balatro game has already got some knockoffs. the odds for this one suck though - how are you ever meant to win?!
+looks like that new Balatro game has already got some knockoffs. the balance for this one sucks though - how are you ever meant to win?!
+note: do not bruteforce, you won't win